05 June 2023

 - Developing leadership skills

-The outcomes this year have been astounding.
-Sixth formers have applied what they’ve learned by offering mentorship to Fifth Form pupils on their Extended Project Qualifications (EPQ), on the ILM Young Leaders Award curriculum, as well other academic subjects.
+The outcomes in 2021 and 2022 have been astounding.
+Sixth formers have applied what they’ve learned by offering mentorship to Fifth Form or Third Form pupils on the ILM Young Leaders Award curriculum, as well other academic subjects.

 The Lower Sixth Formers have enjoyed the training, and their new skills, so much that they have expressed their hopes of setting up a mentoring service within the school for older pupils to guide younger pupils on academic subjects, such as mathematics and English.
 These are lifelong skills and qualities that pupils might otherwise not have developed at this early stage of their education and career.